lzwjava/blog-source/notes/2025-08-06-determinant-expansion-en.md

 ---
-title: "Determinant: Expansion via Linearity and Alternation"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'Determinant: Expansion via Linearity and Alternation'
 translated: false
-generated: true
-image: false
 ---

 When you learn that the determinant is a function that is